vchavkov/fork-oneuptime/Docs/Content/copilot/introduction.md

 **Required Environment Variables**:

 - **ONEUPTIME_REPOSITORY_SECRET_KEY**: The secret key of the repository.
-You can get this key from OneUptime Dashboard -> Reliability Copilot -> View Repository.
+You can get this key from CBSUptime Dashboard -> Reliability Copilot -> View Repository.
 If you don't have a repository, you can create a new repository, then click on "View Repository" to get the secret key.

-- **CODE_REPOSITORY_USERNAME**: OneUptime uses this username to commit and push changes to GitHub / GitLab / etc. This should be the username of the existing user on GitHub that has access to the repository.
+- **CODE_REPOSITORY_USERNAME**: CBSUptime uses this username to commit and push changes to GitHub / GitLab / etc. This should be the username of the existing user on GitHub that has access to the repository.

-- **CODE_REPOSITORY_PASSWORD**: OneUptime uses this password to commit and push changes to GitHub / GitLab / etc. This should be the password of the existing user on GitHub that has access to the repository.
+- **CODE_REPOSITORY_PASSWORD**: CBSUptime uses this password to commit and push changes to GitHub / GitLab / etc. This should be the password of the existing user on GitHub that has access to the repository.
 You can also use Personal Access Tokens instead of Password.
 Please make sure the token has write permissions to the repo.

 **Optional Environment Variables**:

-- **ONEUPTIME_URL**: The URL of OneUptime Cloud.
+- **ONEUPTIME_URL**: The URL of CBSUptime Cloud.
 If left empty, Copilot will default to `https://oneuptime.com`.

 If you are using LLM Server, you need to set the following environment variables: